The AI-Native Company Blueprint

 - Cron / scheduler — the work management system dispatches sessions on schedule or logical trigger (see II.7).

-Chat and email are still not state — the message is the trigger, not the record.
-The PR or DB transaction the session produces is the record.
+Chat and email remain transport — the message is the trigger, the PR or DB transaction the session produces is the record.

 Human-in-the-Loop Approvals